-Inside "Watch Outs" continued

-J Manageable loads - Carry only what you can handle.
+Inside Hazards continued Footwear - Select footwear for employees that is appropriate for the work environment.
+Annual footwear inspections help ensure that footwear has the proper tread and is appropriate for the work environment.
+Manageable loads - Carry only what you can handle.
 Make sure you can see clearly over the load you are carrying.
 Take your time and make multiple trips if necessary.
 Do not carry loads that require two hands when travelling up or down stairs, steps, or ladders.
+Stepladders - Maintain appropriate contact on a fully open ladder, with 2 feet on the rungs and knees against higher rungs.
+Also, keep your body centered working over top of ladder.
 "Makeshift ladders" - Do not use furniture or boxes as a makeshift ladder.
 Use a Grade 1 or 2 sturdy, balanced stepladder or a step stool made specifically for that purpose.
+Extension ladders - Ensure ladder is secure and use three points of contact when ascending and descending.
 Clothing - Hems and cuffs should be short enough so that you do not catch a heel while walking or get hooked when walking.

-Outside "Watch Outs"

-] Three points of contact - When entering or exiting vehicles or equipment, maintain three points of contact at all times (both hands and one foot or both feet and one hand) to minimize the chance of slipping and falling.
+01 utside Hazards Three points of contact - When entering or exiting vehicles or equipment, maintain three points of contact at all times (both hands and one foot or both feet and one hand) to minimize the chance of slipping and falling.
 Outside lighting - Make adjustments based on the season.
 Outside lighting that is operated on timers should be adjusted for the season and/or time change.
 Footwear - Ensure you have proper footwear for the elements.
 Fashion does not trump safety.
 Slippery or uneven walking surfaces - Reduce the risk posed by slippery or uneven surfaces by filling in, cordoning off, covering the area, or using high friction coatings.
 If this isn't possible, take more care when walking on these surfaces.
 Snow and ice - Prior to the winter months, ensure plans are in place to remove snow and ice and apply salt or sand as needed.
 Pay close attention to areas that drain poorly or accumulate snow.

-└ Weather - Pay attention to the weather forecast and be aware of the additional risk associated with rain, snow and black ice.
+Weather - Pay attention to the weather forecast and be aware of the additional risk associated with rain, snow and black ice.
 To improve traction in icy conditions, ice cleats can be worn while working outdoors and removed for indoor activities.
 Steps and walkways - Monitor stairs and walkways for snow and ice buildup and put measures in place to clear and salt/sand as needed.
 Promote the use of handrails with signage when travelling on steps.

-□ Tools and debris - Poor housekeeping can happen even outside.
+Tools and debris - Poor housekeeping can happen even outside.
 Gather up and remove debris to keep the worksite clean and clear.
 Plan for the appropriate disposal of scrap, waste and surplus materials to eliminate tripping hazards.
 Store tools properly when not in use.

-☐ Hoses and power cords - Keep hoses and power cords from lying in walkways.
+Hoses and power cords - Keep hoses and power cords from lying in walkways.